MonstrousSoftware/Tut3D/2023-11-19-Tutorial-3D-step19.md

 ```

-This concludes step 19 where we adapted enemy behaviour to appear a bit smarter by using a navigation mesh.
+This concludes step 19 where we adapted enemy behaviour to appear smarter by use of a navigation mesh.